 (f) presiding officers indulging in bogus voting and

+(g) two poll-clash deaths in Punhana.
 A random sample check for poll-mark on voters’ fingers will provide sufficient evidence of the mockery made of these elections.
 Having said that, one can’t put it past the district administration to go door-to-door inking fingers!
 The pace of a time-bound inquiry is, therefore, of essence.